-A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, State of California, described as follows:
+A parcel of submerged land in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-BEGINNING at the most southerly corner of Lot 134, as said lot is shown and designated on that certain map of Tract No. 5481 filed in Book 215 of Miscellaneous Maps at Pages 11 through 22, Official Records of said County; thence along the southwesterly extension of the southeasterly line of said lot 60.00 feet to the pierhead line as said pierhead line is described in Resolution No. 5631, passed and adopted January 21, 1986 by the City Council of said City; thence northwesterly 50.00 feet along said pierhead line to the southwesterly extension of the northwesterly line of said lot; thence northeasterly along said extension 60.00 feet to the most westerly corner of said lot; thence southeasterly along the southwesterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most easterly corner of Lot 55, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northeasterly extension of the southeasterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is described in Resolution No. 5197, passed and adopted December 6, 1982 by City Council of said City; thence northwesterly and parallel with the northeasterly line of said lot 75.00 feet to the line parallel with said northeasterly extension of said southeasterly line of said lot; thence southwesterly along said line 60.00 feet to the most northerly corner of said lot; thence southeasterly along said northeasterly line of said lot to the POINT OF BEGINNING.